Highland culture and traditions

 Shinty - Inverness

-One creature which isn't quite as hard to find, that will happily pose for you is the very photogenic Heilan' Coo and they can be found dotted all over Inverness and Loch Ness, you can find out where using the interactive map HERE
+One of the most popular locals, that will happily pose for you are the very photogenic Heilan' Coo's - Highland Cows and they can be found dotted all over Inverness and Loch Ness, you can find out where using the interactive map HERE

 Camerons Tearooms Cows